Who is the target audience for this program?

 Where does the program take place?

-Meetings will take place in Jerusalem.
-Shabbatonim will be in different places in Israel with provided transportation.
+Meetings will take place at the Agron Center in Jerusalem on the corner of Keren HaYesod.
+Shabbatonim will be in different places in Israel with transportation provided.

 Why is the program called Core18?